-In the almost five years since Sally’s death, in practical as opposed to emotional terms, where are we now?
+Five years since Sally’s death, in practical, as opposed to emotional terms, where are we now?

-NMC: Three mental health nurses, one of whom is suspended from practice, are awaiting hearings which will now proceed following the outcome of the CPS VRR.
+NMC: Three mental health nurses, one of whom is suspended from practice, are currently being investigated.

-GMC: Similarly, following the outcome of the CPS VRR, the GMC is now progressing its investigations into the Fitness to Practice of the two psychiatrists involved in the case.
+GMC: The GMC is now progressing its investigations into the Fitness to Practice of the two psychiatrists involved in the case.

 PHSO: We are in the process of agreeing the terms of reference for a new investigation into our case following the previous one concluded in December 2016, which from our point of view was not fit for purpose.
 Our request for the quashing of the original report has been denied.